rakesh-upx/azure-ml/README.md

 This Analysis facilitates us assign samples to groups based on similarity using an unsupervised technique(KMeans).

-The model built on this data with the algorithm correctly chooses number of groups to be made & assigns the observations to groups with nearest corresponding group mean.
+The model built on this data with the algorithm correctly chooses number of groups to be made & assigns the observations to groups with nearest corresponding group means.